 This section describes your Deductibles.
 You must first pay the annual Deductible before the Sandia Total Health Program begins to pay for Covered Services.
 When you meet the full Deductible amount, the Sandia Total Health Program begins to pay for eligible, covered expenses at the applicable Coinsurance amount.
-Deductibles are not prorated for mid-year enrollments or coverage tier changes.
+Deductibles are not prorated for mid-year enrollments.